No Mercy (2002): Preliminary matches

-The first match was for the World Tag Team Championship between Chris Jericho and Christian and Booker T and Goldust.
-Goldust and Jericho started the match but immediately tagged in to Booker and Christian respectively.
-Booker knocked Christian with a punch and then a clothesline and started chasing Jericho but Jericho hopped down from the ring apron.
-Goldust slingshotted Jericho over the top rope onto Christian and Booker rolled Jericho back into the ring.
-Goldust tagged in and performed a double bulldog on Jericho and Christian and then performed Golden Globes on Christian and a drop toe hold on Jericho, knocking him into the groin of Christian in the corner.
+The first match was for the World Tag Team Championship between Chris Jericho, and Christian, and Booker T, and Goldust.
+Goldust, and Jericho started the match, but immediately tagged in to Booker T, and Christian respectively.
+Booker T knocked Christian with a punch, and then a clothesline, and started chasing Jericho, but Jericho hopped down from the ring apron.
+Goldust slingshotted Jericho over the top rope onto Christian, and Booker T rolled Jericho back into the ring.
+Goldust tagged in, and performed a double bulldog on Jericho, and Christian, and then performed Golden Globes on Christian, and a drop toe hold on Jericho, knocking him into the groin of Christian in the corner.
 Goldust followed with a roll-up on Jericho for a near-fall.
-Goldust attempted the Curtain Call on Jericho but Jericho avoided the move and applied the Walls of Jericho on Goldust.
-Booker broke the hold by kicking Jericho's head.
-Booker performed a missile dropkick on Jericho.
-Christian grabbed a title belt and attempted to hit Booker with it but Booker stopped the attempt.
+Goldust attempted the Curtain Call on Jericho, but Jericho avoided the move and applied the Walls of Jericho on Goldust.
+Booker T broke the hold by kicking Jericho's head.
+Booker T performed a missile dropkick on Jericho.
+Christian grabbed a title belt and attempted to hit Booker T with it but Booker T stopped the attempt.
 Jericho attempted a springboard dropkick, but the middle rope broke.
 However, Jericho delivered a one-handed bulldog on the title belt on Goldust and performed a Lionsault to retain the title.

 The second match of the event was between Torrie Wilson and Dawn Marie.
 The ring was being repaired during Dawn's entrance, as the middle rope broke down during the previous match.
 Torrie started the match by attacking Dawn with punches until Dawn left the ring.
 As Dawn returned to the ring, she started arguing with the referee.
 Torrie took advantage of the situation and performed a swinging neckbreaker on Dawn to win the match.